MoOx/phenomic/packages/plugin-bundler-webpack/README.md

 # @phenomic/plugin-bundler-webpack

-Phenomic plugin that allow you to use webpack to bundler you website/app.
+> Phenomic plugin that allow you to use webpack to bundle you website/app

 ➡ More details at [phenomic.io](https://phenomic.io/)